 Perhaps it is because Pluto is unlike its companions in the outer Solar System.
 Up until 2006, all students were taught in schools that Pluto was a planet.
 There were two types of planets: the rocky terrestrial planets of the inner solar System, and the Jovian gas giant planets in the outer Solar System.
 And then there was Pluto.
 So small, so cold and so far away.
 But then astronomers began discovering more objects similar to Pluto, beyond its distant orbit in the region of the Kuiper Belt.
 It wasn’t so alone after all.
 In fact, since then, astronomers have also discovered five moons orbiting Pluto alone.
 Its demotion in 2006 struck a negative place in the hearts of many people from all walks of life over the world.
 People became attached to Pluto.
 After all, it was only tiny and all alone – or so everyone thought.
 A handful of astronomers sat down together and decided that there should be three factors to determine what makes up a planet.

-It must maintain hydrostatic equilibrium – essentially be rounded in shape.
+First It must maintain hydrostatic equilibrium – essentially be rounded in shape.
+Check.

 The recent mission to Pluto is the perfect example of just what we are capable as humans.
 The New Horizons spacecraft represents the fastest spacecraft ever launched, leaving Earth orbit at a velocity of 58,536 kilometres per hour.
 In perspective, New Horizons is 100 times faster than a commercial airplane, travelling at this speed out of the Solar System to a distance of 7.5 billion kilometres took nine years.
 And yet, just before 10pm Australian time on Tuesday July 14, the New Horizons spacecraft flew within 12,500 kilometres of Pluto at closest approach – which was spot on target.
 From this distance, light takes four hours to reach the Earth, and data will continue to be sent back to Earth over the course of the next sixteen months to provide us with an incredibly accurate representation of the dwarf plant, its geology and surface features visible.
 Some of the first in depth images show a visible love heart shape out of the surface geology.
 Surely this is a sign that after all this time, and after everything we have done to it, Pluto still loves us after all.